 Strutmasters Conversion Kit:+ (2) Rear Eibach Coil Springs

 + Over-the-phone technical support

 + Lifetime Limited Warranty =

 Choosing the rear air-suspension conversion kit for the 2004-2007 Buick Rainier saves YOU over $700!

-2004-2007 Buick Rainier Air Springs (x2) - commonly referred to as air bags, a plastic and rubber bag that is fitted on top of the strut that uses pressurized air as a cushion instead of a metal coil spring to hold a vehicle off of the ground and off of its wheels.
-These are the number one cause of all air suspension leaks.
-All air springs all go bad at about the same rate.
-If one is leaking, the others will not be far behind.
+2004-2007 Buick Rainier Air Springs (x2) - commonly referred to as air bags, a plastic and rubber bag that uses pressurized air as a cushion to support the weight of the vehicle.
+These rubber factory air springs are the number one cause of all air suspension leaks.
+Since all air springs all go bad at about the same rate, if one is leaking, the others will not be far behind.
 For a proper repair, all of them need to be replaced at the same time.

-2004-2007 Buick Rainier Shock Absorbers (x2) - has metal tubing filled with gas-charged hydraulic fluid that is connected to the wheel of a vehicle in order to reduce the effects of vertical travel on a rough surface which controls the bounciness, and therefore comfort, of a vehicle.
+2004-2007 Buick Rainier Shock Absorbers (x2) - has metal tubing filled with gas-charged hydraulic fluid that dampens vibration and reduces bounciness caused by travel on rough road surfaces.
 Some models dampening may be controlled by the suspension control module and can be very costly to replace.

 2004-2007 Buick Rainier Height Sensors (x2) - a linkage located near each wheel of a vehicle with any electronic suspension that, either mechanically or electronically, constantly measures the height of the vehicle, and reports this information back to the control module so that the computer can identify if changes in height need to be adjusted accordingly.
 The ride height sensor is a moving part, and like all moving parts, they will eventually wear out.